vimalkrishna/MS-GeoLocation/README.md

 ## Development

-We are reading GPX data (lat="48.0865250" lon="11.5978280") from a text file with a scanner and we run that in a loop to send to Message broker. by creating a ConcurrentHashMap and USE JmsTemplate class from Spring to use convertAndSend() to send a JMS MAP message to the Broker.
+We are reading GPX data (lat="48.0865250" lon="11.5978280") from a text file with a scanner and we run that in a loop to send to Message broker.
+By creating a ConcurrentHashMap and using JMSTemplate class from Spring to use convertAndSend() to send a JMS MAP message to the Broker.

 ## Built With